yukonta/EasyCaption/README.md

 Then you have to wait - about 1 minute while the captions is preparing.

-Then the bot will give you several captions for the picture!
+Then the bot will give you several captions for the picture!!!